Do I have to be on scholarship to be enrolled in Army ROTC?

 When is the deadline to apply to South Dakota State University?

-Early Decision deadline is November 15th.
-January 15th is the deadline for high school applicants and March 1st for transfer students.
+Early Decision deadline is November 15.
+January 15 is the deadline for high school applicants and March First for transfer students.

 By enrolling in ROTC, are you joining the Army?